by Discount Las Vegas Lawyer. https://nevadadivorce.org and https://discountlasvegaslawyer.com/nevada-divorce-attorney/

-If you have a prenuptial or postnuptial agreement that addresses community property what we say here does not pertain to you.
+If you have a prenuptial or postnuptial agreement that addresses property and debts what we say here does not pertain to you.
 Your pre or postnuptial agreement would prevail.

 Let’s say you purchased your home before the marriage and once married, you make the mortgage payments from a joint account.
 If you live in Nevada, this would give your spouse a right to half of any equity increase in the home since the date of the marriage.
 Before equity distribution, however, your down payment would be returned to you if you sold the house as a part of the property settlement.

 Let’s follow John and Mary for a simplified example of the above.